ahmed9378/pcf8574_io/README.md

 ### **Python driver for PCF8574 8bit IO Expander board**
-Developed for the Raspberry Pi, requires the python-smbus2 package to access the I2C bus.
+Developed for the Raspberry Pi, requires python-smbus2 package to access the I2C bus.

-tested on raspberry pi 3b plus with two PCF8574 boards.
+Tested on raspberry pi 3b plus with two PCF8574 boards.

 First install smbus2 using: